kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I really feel like I'm being poisoned over this week in my flat, and quite intensely too.
 - Someone wants me to get seriously sick and/or possibly die.
 - If my dad did not have an accident on the 1st of November, and I had to rush back to London, I believe that Domingo's family may have made good on their threats and killed me via poisoning.
+- I believe everyone knew this was planned and intended; the [angry man and his wife in his car as I'm leaving for Fatima](#fatima-20-26th-october), the [L'Amistat band](#vssh-collects-his-aware-at-the-palau-darts) who may be offering some sort of alibi, even my bosses at [Polygon](#polygon-fires-the-whole-writing-team) who clearly only intended to fire me for dubious reasons.
+- How did everyone know?
+Is that part of the porn-soap-opera too?
+Did the audience have constant access to my home cameras and see people come in and interfere with my bathroom products?
 - I take some samples of water and items related to the air vents to London in the hope that the police will one day find things serious enough to investigate and I will have evidence for them to analyze.
 - There is another warning and condemnation about poisoning given via a fake account on Halloween night, the 1st November.